EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Experiment

 \subsubsection{Legal Domain}

-Notably, EfficientXpert (with and without PBS) consistently outperforms current domain pruning baselines—ATP and D-Pruner—in terms of relative performance across all evaluated sparsity levels and model scales.
-In addition, EfficientXpert surpasses the general pruning method Wanda in all tasks by a significant margin at all sparsity levels (Figure~\ref{fig:cross_domain_analysis} (b)), demonstrating its superior ability to adapt to domain-specific tasks.
-In addition, at $p = 0.4$ on LLaMA2-7B, they even surpass dense baseline performance, with ForeSight achieving a relative performance of $100.54\%$, while ForeSight+PBS reaches $100.96\%$.
+Notably, EfficientXpert (with or without PBS) consistently outperforms domain pruning baselines such as ATP and D-Pruner in relative performance across all evaluated sparsity levels and model scales.
+Moreover, EfficientXpert exceeds the general pruning method Wanda by a substantial margin on every task at every sparsity level (Figure~\ref{fig:cross_domain_analysis}(b)), demonstrating stronger adaptation to domain-specific objectives.
+At $p=0.4$ on LLaMA2-7B, EfficientXpert even surpasses the dense baseline: ForeSight achieves 100.54\% relative performance, while ForeSight+PBS reaches 100.96\%.
+Finally, we observe that EfficientXpert is particularly effective at preserving summarization quality and low perplexity.